2600hz/kazoo/doc/engineering/make.md

 Fetches the 3rd-party Erlang applications and builds them in `deps/`

-The makefile will create a file `make/.deps.mk.{HASH}` on first build of the `deps/` where `{HASH}` is the sha1 of the `make/deps.mk`.
-Now, when the `make/deps.mk` file gets changed (when deps are added/removed/updated or when switching branches that have different depps (like from master to 4.x for instance)) the `deps/` directory will be rebuilt to ensure your branch is working with the correct set of dependencies.
+The Makefile will create a file `make/.deps.mk.{HASH}` on first build of the `deps/` where `{HASH}` is the sha1 of the `make/deps.mk`.
+Now, when the `make/deps.mk` file gets changed (when deps are added/removed/updated or when switching branches that have different deps (like from master to 4.x for instance)) the `deps/` directory will be rebuilt to ensure your branch is working with the correct set of dependencies.

 ## `make kazoo`